msk2020kevinfang-jpg/Xray-Crystallography-Denoising-Project/README.md

 ## 🧠 Summary
 This project trains an **autoencoder** — a type of neural network — to **denoise and reconstruct crystallographic ring-shaped data** that has been corrupted with noise.
 The dataset is made up of simulated diffraction-like patterns containing rings and dots with varying intensities, designed to resemble noisy experimental images.

-The notebook demonstrates how the model learns to compress (encode) and rebuild (decode) the data, showing how neural networks can extract key structural features from noisy input images.
+The notebooks demonstrates how the model learns to compress (encode) and rebuild (decode) the data, showing how neural networks can extract key structural features from noisy input images.

 ---